Lambrook School A GSG School

 Exit

 Handful leave for 11+ schools, but huge majority stay until 13+.
-Leavers to 40 schools each year, almost exclusively boarding, mainly co-ed but significant minority to single sex.
-Top 2023 destinations were Wellington, Eton, Marlborough, Charterhouse, Bradfield and St Edward’s.
+Leavers to a wide range of schools each year, almost exclusively boarding, mainly co-ed but significant minority to single sex.
+Top 2024 destinations were Wellington, Eton, Marlborough, Charterhouse, Bradfield and St Edward’s.
 ‘Very, very few parents will say they must go to this school or that school,’ says head (not a pushy bunch).
 School is ‘quite firm about not allowing 13+ to turn into a circus,’ say parents, and good at keeping pupils calm.
 Separate scholarship class identified in year 7 and taught separately in year 8.
-Sixteen scholarships in 2023 and five awarded during the first year.
+Sixteen scholarships in 2023 and five awarded during their first year of senior school.

 Our view